 In a civilized country, a court of justice (or a system of such courts) forms an association with a dual character.
 Its generic character is like that of any association qualified by the political relation frame, for higher

 courts have authority over lower courts, which assert discipline by adhering to the rulings of the higher courts.
 Its generic character is founded in the frame of social intercourse.
 Its members are judges, adhering to many typical customs.
 Its specific

 character is qualified by the juridical relation frame.
 The character of the courts of justice is interlaced with that of the office of public justice, and of associations of lawyers.

 3.11.
 Institutes of care

-in a loving position.
-It appears to be the oldest known nuclear family, dating from the Stone Age.
-Nuclear families and their households form the building bricks of civil society.
+and were buried in a loving position.
+Dating from the Stone Age, it appears to be the oldest known nuclear family.
+Nuclear families and their households having the character of associations form the building bricks of civil society.

 a Western society, someone engaging in a marriage leaves the parental home, usually with the intention to start a family.
 Marriage has the disposition to grow into a nuclear family.
 In other cultures married persons remain part of a larger family or tribe.